near/docs/docs/tutorials/contracts/nfts/minting-ipfs.md

 near deploy --wasmFile res/non_fungible_token.wasm --accountId $ID
 ```

-NFT contract should be initialized before usage.
-More info about the metadata at [nomicon.io](https://nomicon.io/Standards/NonFungibleToken/Metadata.html).
-But for now, we'll initialize with the default metadata.
+The NFT contract should be initialized before usage.
+But for now, we'll initialize with the default metadata:

 ```bash
 near call $ID new_default_meta '{"owner_id": "'$ID'"}' --accountId $ID
 ```

+> **Tip:** you can find more info about the NFT metadata at [nomicon.io](https://nomicon.io/Standards/NonFungibleToken/Metadata.html).

 We'll be able to view our metadata right after: